sksandeep4/w8payTM/backend/readme.md

        1. Checks the headers for an authorization header (Bearer <token>)
        2. Verifies that the token is valid
        3. Puts the userId in the request object if the token checks out.
-       4. If not, return a 403 status error back to the user
+       4. If not, return a 403 status error back

+  - Step 8 - Create the last 2 routes in User

+  - Step 9 - Create Bank related Schema

+    1. Update the db.js to add one more Schema and export the models
+    2. Accounts Table - Will contain the INR balances of a user
+    3. Schema - {
+      userId: ObjectId/String,
+      balance: float/number
+    }
+    4. We should reference the Users table in the Schema